-This link provides complte info on DB2 stored procedures.
+This link provides complete info on DB2 stored procedures.
 Here’s syntax to call stored procedure in COBOL.

 Some experts believe that commonly used procedures should be stored with the database rather than with each application.
 Benefits include improved application reliability, lower development and maintenance costs, and reduced network traffic.
 In addition, they say, it is easier to enforce business rules from a single server than on many clients.

-We need to create Stored Procedure and Store it in the Database.
+You need to create a Stored Procedure and Store it in the Database before you use it.